javl/linger/README.md

-your device, and by using one of many geolocation databases with network names, it is trivial to find out where a device (and so, its user) has been before (think of names like "The Hague Airport", or "some company name")- a tactic uses by shops and other commercial parties to track people.
+your device, and by using one of many geolocation databases with network names, it is trivial to find out where a device (and so, its user) has been before (think of names like "The Hague Airport", or "some company name") - a tactic used by shops and other commercial parties to track people.

 Linger listens for, and saves, probe requests coming from all WIFI